 Obviously the Lacandon Maya, the inhabitants of the area since ancient times, knew the city.
 They explain to you that their grandparents came from there.

 It is always interesting to talk with the locals.
 I remember on a walk through the Lacandon jungle with Ulysses talking about the sea, he had never seen it and told me to describe it, by the sea I was curious.

 The Acropolis of Bonampak It is its main building: it reaches 46 meters in height, taking advantage of a natural hill that its buildings climb.
 On the Acropolis is the famous Temple of the Paintings, three independent bedrooms that preserved the great treasure of Bonampak.

 The bedrooms remained sealed and the paintings were protected from the harsh weather of tropical climate.

 The murals of Bonampak

 The paintings of Bonampak, together with murals of San Bartolo (Guatemala), are one of the great pictorial legacies of the Mayan civilization.
-We do not have much graphic material of the Mayan civilization, so the graphic scenes of ceremonies, processions, musicians, offerings, battles and prisoners that we can see in Bonampak are direct windows to the Mayans of that time, something really priceless.
+We do not have much graphic material of the Mayan civilization, so the graphic scenes of ceremonies, processions, musicians, offerings, battles and prisoners that we can see in Bonampak are direct windows to the Mayans of that time, something truly priceless.

 Halfway up one of the sides of the Acropolis of Bonampak we can enter the three bedrooms and observe the originals.
 It is really beautiful to see these paintings.

-- El first mural known as the Procession of Musicians is a representation of the arrival of the heir to the throne.
+- El first mural known as the Procession of the Musicians is a representation of the arrival of the heir to the throne.

 - The murals of the second chamber They represent a battle with defeated and subdued prisoners.